mcunningham917/PHtools/README.md

 ### Step 1: Hypsometry of progressive (nested) subcatchments

-Traverse upstream from base level to main drainage divide along chains (flowpaths) in supplied DEM Record the modal elevation of the catchment draining to the (progressively higher) position on each chain
+Traverse upstream from base level to main drainage divide along chains (flowpaths) in supplied DEM.

+Record the modal elevation of the catchment draining to the (progressively higher) position on each chain

 ### Step 2: Progressive Hypomsetric Bench (PHB) Identification